Junior Golfer Clubs

 Teens tend to have slower swing speeds.
 So a shaft that is too stiff for their swing speed will reduce the distance a junior golfer can hit the ball.
 If this happens, the junior will experience much more frustration playing golf.

 Junior sets should start fresh with new shafts trimmed to fit the age group.
 Hand-me-down adult club heads will work with new shafts and grips assembled specifically for the junior golfer.

 Most adult golf clubs are made far too heavy for a junior.
 All the forgiveness built into the larger drivers and cavity-back irons will not help if your child can not properly swing.
 Junior golf clubs are built to be lighter based upon the golfer’s strength limitations.

 Another facet of junior clubs is the grips.
-Children have smaller hands, hence adult-sized grips will make it difficult for the child to properly grip and hold the golf clubs.
-If the grip is too large, your junior child will experience twisting of the shaft causing unnecessary strain and difficulty – not to mention the sporadic accuracy that will occur.
+Teens have smaller hands.
+Hence, adult-sized grips can make it difficult for the junior golfer to properly grip and hold the golf clubs.
+If the grip is too large, your junior will experience twisting of the shaft causing unnecessary strain and difficulty.
+Consequently, sporadic accuracy that will occur.

 Junior golf clubs are designed with thinner grips and lighter shafts for those grips.
 Shorter shafts with proper weighting and balance are a typical advantage in junior club sets.